hanatos/vkdt/readme.md

-# darktable next generation
+# darktable which sucks less

-this is a complete rewrite of darktable, naturally at this point with a heavily reduced feature set.
+this is an experimental complete rewrite of darktable, naturally at this point with a heavily reduced feature set.

 # build instructions